 Dig a block deeper than you normally would and place glass blocks in the empty compartments.
 Slimes will not spawn on transparent surfaces, so it is easier to eliminate Slime chunks using this method.

 Simply place wooden slabs around the area to neutralize a spawn chunk.
 There are multiple colored variants of a slab.
 Therefore, it is easier to place them without ruining the aesthetic.
 You can create a bottom slab by placing your slab on top of a block with the lower half on the side surface.

-The easiest way of stopping Slime chunks from spawning Slimes is to use the commands suite to disable such activities.
+The easiest way to stop Slime chunks from spawning Slimes is using the commands suite to disable such activities.
 Simply type the following code in the chat:

 /give @s repeating_command_block